 Who is involved?

-The University of Alaska Fairbanks, with funding from the NOAA Marine Debris Program through Bipartisan Infrastructure Law funding, is leading a consortium of groups to establish a Center for Marine Debris in Kodiak.
+The University of Alaska Fairbanks, with funding from the NOAA Marine Debris Program through Bipartisan Infrastructure Law funding, is leading a consortium of groups to establish a Center for Marine Debris in Alaska.
 The Center, co-led by Alaska Sea Grant and the Ocean Plastics Recovery Project, will provide capacity to the marine debris community across the State of Alaska, with a specific focus on disposal.
-Initial field projects include cleanups led by the Douglas Indian Association and Ocean Plastics Recovery Project, derelict fishing gear surveys led by the Aleut Community of St. Paul Island, and removal and disposal of legacy debris from the Native Village of Port Heiden
+Initial field projects include cleanups led by the Douglas Indian Association and Ocean Plastics Recovery Project, derelict fishing gear surveys led by the Aleut Community of St. Paul Island, and removal and disposal of legacy debris from the Native Village of Port Heiden.

 What is the project and why is it important?